branscha/tmplt-basic-maven/README.md

-# tmplt-basic-maven
+# Basic Maven Template

-Basic Maven template project
+Template for a basic Java Maven project.
+Copy the template and adjust to your own needs.